gerstner-hub/xwmfs/README.md

  |       |                   read then a list of valid commands is returned.
  |       |                   Currently "destroy" or "delete" to force or ask
  |       |                   the window to be closed.
+ |       |--------> events:  Produces one line for each event related to the
+ |       |                   window's directory.
+Each line will consist of the
+ |       |                   basename of the file that changed.
  |
 -wm: A directory containing global state information about the
  |   window manager